gh, we saw

 a crest.
 The name "sirrush" is derived from an Akkadian word loosely

 translated "splendor serpent."
-Lions line the walls of the
+Lions line the walls of the great

 hallway and other extensive wall panels from Babylon include the